ADev-123/ADev-123/README.md

 - 👨‍💻 You'll find my GitHub repositories filled with projects that showcase my proficiency in **Java, Python, C, JavaScript, PHP, HTML**, and more.
 - ⚙️ I love automating tasks using **Bash** and various scripting languages, making life easier one script at a time.
 - 💼 My Full Stack Internship has sharpened my skills in frontend/backend development, database management, and API development using **.NET technologies**.
-- 🏆 Proud participant of the **LAU Devathon 2024 (GDSC) Competition**, where my team tackled complex problems head-on.

 Let's connect and explore how we can make the digital world a better place, one line of code at a time!